-Goals & Actions General Timeline Build sense of team comradery Keep all team members updated and aware of responsibilities Organize at least 2 online outreach events Coordinate volunteering positions at Rockville Science Center events Use storefront as form of team and STEM promotion Conserve and reuse robot parts to limit expenses AUGUST / SEPTEMBER Start meeting Begin orientation for new members Plan finances Brainstorm ideas and plan Build chassis Create part list Brainstorm outreach OCTOBER/ NOVEMBER Design & prototype intake and arm Work on autonomous code DECEMBER/ JANUARY Plan outreach Promote STEM and advertise Explorer Post 1010 Activities in the storefrom Maintain strong relationship with our sponsor, the Rockville Science Cente Increase presence on team social media accounts; increase number of team that we are following to at least 40 Gain a minimum of 1 new mentor through seminar outreach Gain a minimum of 2-3 new members Train new members in CAD, building, programming Prepare current members for passing-on of leadership roles for the next season Effectively use CAD software Improve approaches and strategies for solution testing (science & math) er Outline comprehensive game strategy at beginning of season Train members Finalize robot Practice! ni • m • De M • ad the spirit of FIRST and encourage involvement in STEM to community ire the next generation of FIRST members rove teamwork and cooperation [TM] skills constrate gracious professionalism at all times during competitions and events ntain a fierce and lively competition spirit, but understand the greater goals for vation, teamwork, and encouraging involvement in STEM Goal Action(s) Build sense of comradery • We have engaged in remote meetings over Discord, thus increasing the frequency of our meetings. • We developed a game to play using this year's theme where we try to toss rings onto the wobble goals source of competitive fun for the team! e to play using this year's theme where we try to toss rings onto the wobble goals-it's a L
+Goals & Actions General Timeline Build sense of team comradery Keep all team members updated and aware of responsibilities Organize at least 2 online outreach events Coordinate volunteering positions at Rockville Science Center events Use storefront as form of team and STEM promotion Conserve and reuse robot parts to limit expenses AUGUST / SEPTEMBER Start meeting Begin orientation for new members Plan finances Brainstorm ideas and plan Build chassis Create part list Brainstorm outreach OCTOBER/ NOVEMBER Design & prototype intake and arm Work on autonomous code DECEMBER/ JANUARY Plan outreach Promote STEM and advertise Explorer Post 1010 Activities in the storefrom Maintain strong relationship with our sponsor, the Rockville Science Cente Increase presence on team social media accounts; increase number of team that we are following to at least 40 Gain a minimum of 1 new mentor through seminar outreach Gain a minimum of 2-3 new members Train new members in CAD, building, programming Prepare current members for passing-on of leadership roles for the next season er Document progress and details of design process thoroughly and extensively Outline comprehensive game strategy at beginning of season Allott drivers at least two weeks to practice for competition; score consistently Train members Finalize robot Practice! ni • m • De M • ad the spirit of FIRST and encourage involvement in STEM to community ire the next generation of FIRST members rove teamwork and cooperation [TM] skills constrate gracious professionalism at all times during competitions and events ntain a fierce and lively competition spirit, but understand the greater goals for vation, teamwork, and encouraging involvement in STEM Goal Action(s) Build sense of comradery • We have engaged in remote meetings over Discord, thus increasing the frequency of our meetings. • We developed a game to play using this year's theme where we try to toss rings onto the wobble goals source of competitive fun for the team! e to play using this year's theme where we try to toss rings onto the wobble goals-it's a L